clintjohnsn/clintjohnsn/README.md

 ## Hi there 👋
 Hi, my name is Clint Johnson.
 I am passionate about AI🧠 and software design🧑‍💻.

-- 🎓 Currently doing my Masters in Advanced Computer Science, Artificial Intelligence
+- 🎓 Currently doing my Masters in Advanced Computer Science, Artificial Intelligence from the University of Manchester, UK
 - 💼 Previously at Deloitte & Dell Technologies
 - 🔭 Looking for opportunities in AI and software development
 - 🌱 Currently learning reinforcement learning